Minoro/pgpyml/README.md

 -- Notice that the class is not being inserted, but will be added by the trigger function INSERT INTO iris (sepal_length, sepal_width, petal_length, petal_width) VALUES (5.2,3.5,1.5,0.2);

--- Check the last inserted row
-SELECT * FROM iris WHERE id = (SELECT MAX(id) FROM iris);
+-- Check the last inserted row, it will have the column 'class' filled SELECT * FROM iris WHERE id = (SELECT MAX(id) FROM iris);
 ```